 Limits the number of concurrent connections (at the socket level) that a single client, identified by IP address, may make to a single member of the ZooKeeper ensemble.
 This is used to prevent certain classes of DoS attacks, including file descriptor exhaustion.
-The default is 10.
-Setting this to 0 entirely removes the limit on concurrent connections.
+Setting this to 0 or omitting it entirely removes the limit on concurrent connections.